Employment Tribunal Claims

 Reasons for bringing Employment Tribunal claims

-• being dismissed in circumstances which was clearly unfair, or where a dismissal was a disproportionate response to the misconduct in question;
+• Being dismissed unfairly, or where a dismissal was a disproportionate response to the misconduct in question;

-• being forced to resign following a discriminatory act by a fellow employee and/or manager; and
+• being forced to resign following a discriminatory act by a fellow employee and/or manager; or

 • resigning due to a breakdown in the working relationship.
-This might be due to a serious one-off incident; or from a culmination of seemingly minor incidents which, when taken in their entirety, constitute a repudiatory breach of contract.
+This might be due to a serious one-off incident; or due to a culmination of seemingly minor incidents which, when taken in their entirety, constitute a repudiatory breach of contract.

 Settlement

-Alternatively, if the working relationship has broken down irretrievably, is it sensible to start discussions leading to a Settlement Agreement with the employer by instigating a “protected conversation” which provides for ‘without prejudice’ negotiations in certain circumstances?
+• If the working relationship has broken down irretrievably, is it sensible to start discussions leading to a Settlement Agreement by instigating a “protected conversation” which provides for ‘without prejudice’ negotiations in certain circumstances?

 Employment Tribunal proceedings